edwardpcharles/fabric_notebooks/README.md

 - Github Commit.ipynb: A notebook that checks a workspace's Git commit status and commits the workspace if it hasn't been committed.

 - Dax Formatter: A notbook that loops through all the measures in a semantic model and formatts them using DAX Formatter.com

+- Grab All Metadata: loops through all the semantic models in a workspace and gets the tables, columns, and measure definition